 Last time I raised the question “How did it all happen?”, and this time I want to look more deeply at that.
 What would you say to a friend who showed you a silver pocket watch and explained that all the parts simply formed naturally, as a result of random, accidental events?
 Let’s say he believed that silver ore deep in the ground smelted by itself as a meteor hit the earth thousands of years ago, forming the round, hollow sterling silver case.
 Heat from a volcano randomly transformed nearby sand into glass of the right shape, thickness and colour to function as a clear crystal over the watch’s hands.
 All the internal gears formed accidentally too, as did the mainspring, the chain, the numbers on the watch face, and the inscription on the back.
 Random forces of wind and rain and the spinning of the earth worked together to wind the watch and get it running.

 Could any sane person offer this explanation for the origin of a pocket watch and be taken seriously?
 I can’t imagine how.
 The idea that a silver pocket watch could somehow form automatically, without a designer and maker, translates to questions about life and our existence, too.
 In fact, when you look at all the mounting scientific evidence about the complexity of the world and the universe, you can see why some people find that science and the idea of God are two sides of the same coin.
-I’ve heard it said that it takes more blind faith to be an atheist than it does to believe in some kind of intelligence behind the universe.
-I’m inclined to agree.
+I’ve heard it said that these days, knowing what we do about the amazing complexity of the natural world and the universe, it takes massively more blind faith to be an atheist than it does to believe in some kind of intelligence behind the universe.
+I’m inclined to agree that complexity is not easily (or even at all) adequately explained by the random meaningless universe position.

 All of this is especially true when you realize that even the simplest cell, the smallest garden slug or the most ordinary tadpole is infinitely more complicated than the fanciest pocket watch.
 As recent scientific observations about the complexities of biology and physics and space add up, it’s getting harder and harder to hang on to the belief that “it all just happened on its own.”
 The life and thoughts of a famous university professor named Antony Flew is one case in point.